 - Partner: $49 per month for three numbers and six forwarding extensions

-- Small business: $89 per month for five numbers and unlimited forwarding extensions.
+- Small Business: $89 per month for five numbers and unlimited forwarding extensions.

 Grasshopper has an easy to use automated attendant that answers all calls your receive and forwards them to the employee or department the caller is trying to reach.
-You can set up individual employees or departments as extensions and even provide your callers with a dial-by-name directory so they can search for your remote employees by name.
+You can set up individual employees or departments as extensions and even provide your callers with a dial-by-name directory so that they can search for your remote employees by name.